 Please check this website for any updates regarding the program before the application deadline.

 |Before the turning point when cardio-pulmonary bypass became available, hypothermia was used as the sole method for open heart surgery which was extremely short-lived one, from 1952 to 1954.
 Moreover, the method was never very popular, initially too cumbersome and limited to simple straightforward operations.
 Cardio-pulmonary bypass can be looked at as the climax of a revolutionary development.
 (Interactive Cardio Vascular and Thoracic Surgery 2004; 3:535-541, The mid-century revolution in thoracic and cardiovascular surgery: Part 6, Author: A.P.
 Naef.)|

 You will be assigned to clinical placement site(s) through Michener’s Office for Clinical Education.
 This process begins with an information session in the first semester of your program.

 As clinical education is a major component of all Michener programs, our affiliated clinical sites are integral to your education.
-They include teaching and community hospitals across Canada.
+They include regional cardiac surgical hospitals across Canada.
 Working closely under the supervision of Certified Perfusionists you will have the opportunity to integrate knowledge and skills into practice during the clinical phase of your program.
 Clinical placements give you hands-on experience in work environments and the opportunity to network with potential employers.